Skip to content

 Cabo Rojo Visitors Guide

-The contrasts here are striking.
-A gleaming new cruise port with a Ferris wheel and lazy river sits just miles from a protected national park where the only bathroom is whatever cactus you can duck behind.
+A $2.2 billion development project is transforming this area into what developers promise will be “the next Punta Cana,” but right now you can still experience something increasingly rare: a world-class destination that hasn’t yet been overrun.
+A gleaming cruise port with a Ferris wheel sits just miles from a national park where the only bathroom is whatever cactus you can duck behind.
 Luxury resorts are rising from the earth while local fishermen still launch wooden boats from the same beaches their grandfathers used.
-It’s a destination caught between two identities, and that “in-between moment” is precisely what makes visiting now so compelling.
+That in-between moment is precisely what makes visiting now so compelling.

 This article contains affiliate links.
 If you click on our links, we may earn a small commission at no extra cost to you.
 This helps us continue to offer free travel guides, but does not influence our recommendations in any way.
 Thanks for supporting independent travel content.